- What Are the Symptoms of Mammary Cancer In Cats?

 It's best to spay a cat at a very young age.
 In fact, most foster parents and people who work at cat shelters will make sure the cats are spayed before they go home with the people ready to adopt them.

 While older adult cats can still undergo surgery to remove their reproductive parts, it is best to take these measures when cats are still kittens.
-When cats are fixed at young ages before the age of two, they have a lower risk of developing mammary gland tumors than other cats of the same age who have not undergone surgery.
+When cats are fixed at young ages before the age of two, they have a lower risk of developing mammary tumors than other cats of the same age who have not undergone surgery.

 Type of Breed